-Are you looking forward to make a rotary tiller yours?
+Are you considering purchasing a new rotary tiller?
 Well, if so, go for the one that goes well with your tractor, is able to perform on different soil conditions and lasts for years.
 Finding the right tiller is much more than visiting a local dealer and buying just anything.
 A number of things need to be considered when making the purchase.
-For instance, you need to know:

 – Width of the tractor

 – Horsepower it has

 – Presence of rocks & similar obstacles on the working area

-Rotation: Forward or Reverse?
+Tiller Rotation: Forward or Reverse?

 Before buying reverse-till model, checking the soil type is very important.
 In the type, the rotor turns in the opposite direction in which the tractor is traveling, which makes it pull itself in the ground.
 Moving on to the reverse-rotation model, it turns in the direction same as the tractor and walks on the top of hardpan.
 This is the reason; these models work extraordinary in dry and hard soil.
-On the other hand, forward-rotation tillers are excellent choice for garden spaces and soil that’s well-aerated.
-Not just this but they are also good in conditions where the soil is either rocky or contains high density of clay.
-As far as reverse-till model is concerned, it pulls the rocks up and over the rotor, which leads to adverse damage to the tines or hood.
+On the other hand, forward-rotation tillers are an excellent choice for garden spaces and soil that’s well-aerated.
+Not just this but they are also good in conditions where the soil is either rocky or contains a high density of clay.
+As far as a reverse-till model is concerned, it pulls the rocks up and over the rotor, which leads to adverse damage to the tines or hood.

-Gear or Chain?
+Rotary Tiller: Gear or Chain?

 In three-point rotary tillers, there are two drive options: chain or gear.
 As obvious, both of them have their pros & cons.
 Both these tillers have rotor speeds close to 200 revolutions per minute, which is good to till in the 2-mph range.
 Moreover, they offer end-mounted drive systems that can be maintained easily.